soxueren/atsd/administration/metric-persistence-filter.md

 ![](images/names_collections.png "names_collections")

-Finally, apply the Filter to the metric in order to ignore processes matching any of those expressions:
+Finally, apply the filter to the metric in order to ignore processes matching any of those expressions:

 `!likeAny(tags.command, collection('ignore-collector-process-commands'))`